 Please contact me directly if you are thinking of applying to the University of Birmingham for a place in our PhD programme and want to work with me on one of the areas listed above.
 It would be great if you could send me a short research proposal together with your informal inquiry.
 The University of Birmingham also offers a PhD by distance learning.

 Students who completed:

-- Andrew Wright (what pain is), viva passed in February 2015, no corrections.
+- Andrew Wright (The Problems of Pain), viva passed in February 2015.

-- Andrew Woodhall (nonhuman ethics), viva passed in December 2016, minor corrections.
+- Andrew Woodhall (Addressing Anthropocentrism in Nonhuman Ethics), viva passed in December 2016.

-- Matilde Aliffi (rationality of emotions), 2nd year PhD.
+- Matilde Aliffi (rationality of emotions), writing up.

-- Markella Grigoriou (depression and suicide), 2nd year PhD.
+- Markella Grigoriou (depression and suicide), 3rd year.